 Is There a Cholesterol Problem?

 The American Heart Association recommends that all adults age 20 or older routinely check their cholesterol and other traditional risk factors.
 Cholesterol is a waxy arterial buildup.
 Your body needs it to form cells.
-But too much cholesterol can pose a problem.
-As published on Medscape (login), guidelines for the detection, evaluation, and treatment of elevated cholesterol were released in November 2013.
-See table below.

 Most cardiologists and internists already have appropriate cholesterol guidelines for their patient consultations.
 Some physicians grapple with the 2013 notion that there is no evidence from randomized controlled trials to support treatment to a specific cholesterol target level for everyone.

-Is Your Cholesterol High Enough?
+Is Your Cholesterol Too High?

 |Cholesterol||Desirable mg/dL||Borderline mg/dL||Undesirable mg/dL|

 Cholesterol varies according to each patient’s overall condition.
 The recommended LDL for patients with cardiovascular disease is less than 100 mg/dL or the optional goal of less than 70 mg/dL.
 There is more reliance on optimal ranges, considering a variety of data points.

 Having cholesterol that is too low is uncommon.
 There is no consensus on how to define very low LDL cholesterol, but LDL would be considered very low if it is less than 40 mg/dL, which has been associated with several health problems, including hemorrhagic stroke and cancer.